PauliusMacernis/KnowledgeBase/README.md

 <a href="#" title="
 ">⌘</a>

+- What is the difference between 'Public key' and 'Public key certificate'?
+Explain dow are they being used.
+<a href="#" title="
+">⌘</a>

 ### HTML
 - Is there any difference between `HTML5` and `HTML 5` (see the space in between)?